Ignisor/build-python/README.md

 # build-python
-Script to rapidly build python from source using URL to the .tar.xz Script uses APT therefor will work on Debian based Linux distros.
+Script to rapidly build python from source using URL to the .tar.xz.

+Script uses APT therefor will work on Debian based Linux distros.

 ### Warning: Always check what you run from internet!
 Don't trust anyone!